-Wat Benchamabophit is one of Bangkok’s most beautiful temples and is located within the Royal Dusit district, a short walk from Chitralada Palace and the Royal Plaza.
+Wat Benchamabophit is one of the most beautiful temples in Bangkok, located within the Royal Dusit district, a short walk from Chitralada Palace and the Royal Plaza.
 It is also known as the marble temple due to the extensive use of marble in the construction.
 Built-in 1899 during the reign of King Rama V the temple features European inspired ecclesiastical features such as stained glass windows.

-The ordination hall interior is built from Italian white Carrara marble.
-The bronze Buddha image contains the ashes and relics of King Rama V which are enshrined in the base.
-The hall is colorful with gold and white walls rising from slabs of crimson, grey and ochre marble, patterned marble floors and a sky-blue wall behind the Buddha image.
+The ordination hall interior made from Italian white Carrara marble.
+The bronze Buddha image contains the ashes and relics of King Rama V which are in the base.
+The hall is colourful with gold and white walls rising from slabs of crimson, grey and ochre marble, patterned marble floors and a sky-blue wall behind the Buddha image.
 Paintings of important stupas from all over Thailand adorn the walls.

 Location: Corner of Sri Ayutthaya Road and Nakhon Pathom Road, Dusit district.

 Admission: 20 baht.